Polynomial-B/synth-app-frontend/README.md

 ## Planning & Build

-### Planning
+### Planning (Day 1)

-##### Discarded Atonal Matrix
+#### Discarded Atonal Matrix

 My initial idea was to create a  matrix generator for [atonal](https://en.wikipedia.org/wiki/Atonality) music whereby the user would choose _all_ the notes in the 'Western' musical [scale](https://en.wikipedia.org/wiki/Chromatic_scale) and the generator would calculate the outputs as determined in atonal music ([prime, retrograde, inversion, retrograde inversion](https://musictheory.pugetsound.edu/mt21c/TwelveToneTechnique.html)).
 The user would then be able to play back these notes in order to create an Atonal piece of music.

-After successful python testing, I decided to discard this idea because I thought the inaccessibility of the genre and presumption of music theory would make this difficult to 'pick up and play' for someone who hadn't come across the idea before.
-I also found that the idea was quite restrictive and I instead wanted something more free and experimental.
-On top of this, atonal matrix calculators already exist online.
+However, after successful python testing I decided to abandon the idea because I felt the genre's inaccessibility and the need for prior music theory knowledge would make it difficult to 'pick up and play'.

-##### Experimental Synth
+#### Experimental Synth

-I started with [tests](#Appendix) in Python to create grids and calculate...

-If you want some reference to a musical keyboard:

-The musical note 'A' (or 'La' in solfège) is 110Hz, 220Hz, 440Hz, etc.

-You may have noticed that the frequency of a note in any given octave is double that of the octave below it, which is something that I had to consider when programming the 'warp'.
-The logarithmic scaling required additional logic when programming the 'warp' feature.
+I wanted to create a synthesiser that maintained familiarity with everyday sounds, so that it wasn't too inaccessible.
+I came up with the idea to be able to increase and decrease the amount of notes available inside each musical octave.

-#### Warp
+##### Warp

 *Warp* allows you to change the amount of notes in each octave.
-Each octave usually contains `12` notes but with _warp_ you can change the number of divisions to discover different scales that are not usually seen inside of 'Western' music.
+Each octave usually contains `12` notes (see 'Standard Keyboard' image) but with _warp_ you can change the number of divisions to discover different scales that are not usually seen inside of 'Western' music.

-##### Ditching the Piano Keyboard

-When I talk about 12-Tone, I am referring to the amount of notes in an octave.
-For example, if you see the keyboard image below you will see that the notes go from 1 up to 12.
-This is how most instruments are tuned as it provides us with familiar sounding tones.
+###### Standard Keyboard

 ![](./src/assets/readme/12-standard-keyboard.png)